marta-fb/BI549-practical/dummyData/README.md

-# The dummy dataset is based on genes SON and GART
+# The dummy dataset is based on gene OLIG2